axfelix/frdr_harvest/readme.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can call the crawler directly, which will run once, crawl all of the target domains, export metadata, and exit, by using `globus_harvester.py`.
 You can also run it with `--onlyharvest` or `--onlyexport` if you want to skip the metadata export or crawling stages, respectively.
 Support database types are "sqlite" and "postgres"; the `psycopg2` library is required for postgres support.
-This harvester *temporarily* only supports postgres out of the box; you need to run `to_sqlite.sh` from a fresh checkout in order to switch to sqlite mode, in addition to setting the db.type parameter in the config.

 Requires the Python libraries `docopt`, `sickle` and `ckanapi`.
 Should work on 2.7+ and 3.x.